wultra/digital-onboarding-android/docs/Logging.md

 # Logging

-The library is intensively logging into the console via `Logger`.
+The library is intensively logging into the console via `WDOLogger`.

 Possible log levels: